rokitalab/rokitalab.com/conduct/index.md

   tooltip: Code of Conduct
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Code of Conduct
+# {% include icon.html icon="fa-solid fa-users" %}Rokita Lab Code of Conduct

-Here’s a **Code of Conduct** page for your computational lab website that emphasizes open-source principles, collaboration, inclusion, and respect.

----

-## Rokita Lab Code of Conduct

 Welcome to the Rokita Lab!
 Our mission is to advance knowledge through innovative research and tool development while fostering a collaborative, inclusive, and respectful environment.